arminwasicek/sumonotebooksdocs/source/index.rst

 Another common operation on logs is string matching.
 Spark SQL's `SELECT <https://docs.databricks.com/spark/latest/spark-sql/language-manual/select.html>`_ provides a set of operations to filter and aggregate data.

 Clustering Example
 ------------------

+This example is about leveraing the python interpreter to perform a basic clustering operation on metrics data.
+As usual, `%spark.sumo` leads in a Sumo query.
+This time a metrics query is submitted.
+Metrics queries can be specified by selecting _Metrics_ via the drop down menu.

 .. image:: images/9_metrics.png
     :width: 600px
     :align: center
     :alt: Query for metrics

+Similarly to the log queries, the result is a `DataFrame`.
+As this `DataFrame` lives in the Spark Scala world we need to share it via the `Zeppelin context <https://zeppelin.apache.org/docs/0.8.0/usage/other_features/zeppelin_context.html>`_ with the python interpreter

 .. image:: images/4_share.png
     :width: 600px
     :align: center
     :alt: Share DataFrame via Zeppelin context

+After retrieving the `DataFrame` in the python interpreter and loading it as a pandas data frame, the powerful world python machine learning frameworks opens up!
+First, some visual exploration using matplotlib reveals is done.

 .. image:: images/5_plot.png
     :width: 600px
     :align: center
     :alt: Plot using matplotlib

+Next, each time series is featurized to simple (mean, std) pairs and plotted as a scatter plot.
+Visual inspection reveals that there might be some clusters!

 .. image:: images/6_scatter.png
     :width: 600px
     :align: center
     :alt: Scatter plot via matplotlib

+Using this intuition, a first try is to run the dbscan algorithm from the sklearn package.

 .. image:: images/7_cluster.png
     :width: 600px
     :align: center
     :alt: Run DBScan clustering via sklearn

+And there we are, yes there are a couple of clusters in the that particular metric.

 .. image:: images/8_cluster-result.png
     :width: 600px